appstormco/Gitbook-Plugin-Image-Wrapper/README.md

 ## Why

-When building the getting started guide for my startup [Election Runner](https://electionrunner.com/) I was annoyed at the limitation of Markdown and not being able to add inline-styles without using HTML.
-All I wanted to do was center images and make them responsive, so I made this little plugin.
+When building documentation for my business [AppStorm](https://appstorm.co), I wondered whether I can customized image size, on each different page.
+I came accross [theseanstewart/Gitbook-Plugin-Image-Wrapper](https://github.com/theseanstewart/Gitbook-Plugin-Image-Wrapper) repository and thought that I could improve it better.
+So I reworked a little bit so it will support.